arthurjguerra/aws-certifications/solutions-architect-associate.md

 S3 Glacier Deep Archive has a minimum billable object storage size of 40KB.
 Objects smaller than 40KB in size may be stored but will be charged for 40KB of storage.

 #### S3 Outposts
-Used for on-premises object storage to meet data residency needs.

-For more information, refer to the [Amazon S3 Storage Classes page](https://aws.amazon.com/s3/storage-classes/).

-Amazon S3 also offers capabilities to manage your data throughout its lifecycle.
-Once an S3 Lifecycle policy is set, your data will automatically transfer to a different storage class without any changes to your application.

-And yes, you can have a bucket that has different objects stored in different storage classes: several objects stored in S3 Standard, others in S3 Intelligent-Tiering, some S3 Standard-IA, and a few in S3 One Zone-IA.

-Amazon S3 Standard, S3 Standard-Infrequent Access, and S3 Glacier storage classes replicate data across a minimum of three AZs to protect against the loss of one entire AZ.

-**Objects stored in the S3 One Zone-IA storage class are stored redundantly within a single Availability Zone in the AWS Region you select**.
+Delivers object storage in your on-premises environment, using the S3 APIs and capabilities that you use in AWS today.
+AWS Outposts is a fully managed service that extends AWS infrastructure.

 For S3 on Outposts, your data is stored in your Outpost on-premises environment, unless you manually choose to transfer it to an AWS Region.

 ### Pricing